opensource-spraakherkenning-nl/ASR_NL_results/README.md

 To test changes locally, you can set up the website on your own machine by following the [official Github guide](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll).

 ## File structure
 Each page of the website has its own markdown file. `index.md` corresponds to the main page of the website.
-The folder `UT` contains the WER results and time performance of the models as reported by University of Twente.
-Inside the folder, there are 2 markdown files corresponding to the 2 different corpora used during evaluation.
+Each folder must contain at least the WER/main performance metric results, in the format of a matrix.
+Optional, but recommended, information that can be added is time performance, hardware setup, or normalization steps applied.

 Each researcher/developer should create a new folder with an unique and semnificative name.
 The structure inside that folder can vary, according to how the researcher/developer wants to structure it.
 Some ideas include reporting the WER and time in 2 separate files, for all datasets/corpora, or the same structure as in the `UT` folder, reporting all results for each dataset/corpus used.